 People Who Think Out Loud Aren't Crazy

 Many people laugh at people who talk to themselves.
 They think that this is a rare thing that only odd people do.
-Or, they think that this is caused by some mental problem.
+Or, they think that this is caused by some mental disorder.

 Maybe it’s in the last word.
 Perhaps “listening” is the key.